 A Microbat (or insectivorous bat) can eat about a third of its own body weight in insects every night.
 In many parts of the world organic farmers install bat boxes throughout their farms as a natural form of pest control.
 Microbats are capable of catching up to 500 insects per hour, an average of one every seven seconds.
 Under controlled condition the Myotis bat (a small insectivorous bat that lives near waterways) has been recorded capturing 1200 tiny fruit flies in one hour.
 This is one every 3 seconds.
 Microbats are also voracious predators of mosquitoes.
 So why not consider putting up a bat box in your garden to keep the mozzies at bay?

-Our organisation rely completely on donations.
-Without donations, we would not be able to exist and wouldn’t be able to continue the work we do.
+Our organisation relies completely on donations.
+Without donations we would not be able to exist and wouldn’t be able to continue the work we do.
 Please donate to help save a life.

-For bat rescues, please ring our 24/7 hotline and DO NOT send an email, as our inbox is not constantly monitored.
+For bat rescues, please call our 24/7 hotline and DO NOT send an email, as our inbox is not constantly monitored.
 For general enquiries please contact us here or send an email.
-Please use our hotline for bat rescues / emergencies only
+Please use our hotline for bat rescues / emergencies only.